Starcounter/Docs/docs/guides/network/anonymous-or-substitute-handlers.md

 # Anonymous or Substitute Handlers
+{% hint style="warning" %}
-:warning: Substitute handlers/delegates are deprecated and will be removed in the next versions of Starcounter.
-Please use normal handlers instead. :warning:
+Substitute handlers/delegates are deprecated and will be removed from Blender.MapUri in Starcounter 2.4.
+Please use normal handlers instead.
+{% endhint %}

 ## Introduction